 TJ Maxx credit card: good or bad?

-Here’s what both of them have in common…
+Here’s what both version have in common…

 Annual Fee: none

 Signup Promotion: Both versions have the same new account offer of 10% off the first purchase.
+This is the typical type of promotion that hooks most people into getting store credit cards, but at least this one has pretty good ongoing rewards as where most store cards don’t.

 Here’s where they differ… The TJ Maxx Rewards Platinum MasterCard can also be used any place MasterCard is accepted.
 On those purchases, it gives a straight 1 point per dollar.
 Also, it provides many of the same benefits you’ve come to expect from a MasterCard issued by a bank.
 In short, this is comparable to a regular credit card.

 Verdict?
 For shopping at TJ Maxx stores and affiliates the rewards are quite respectable.
 However, the interest rate is insanely high.
+Obviously, the takeaway should be to pay your balance in full each month with this card.

 Second, let’s talk about store cards in general…